-Data on supermarket-level prices are from Altroconsumo, an independent consumers' association.
-The data consist of a price index representing the cost of a basket of grocery goods, and is available for a sample of supermarkets in more than 50 cities in Central and Northern Italy.
-Stores are chosen to represent all major firms, and to cover different store formats.
-Every year, Altroconsumo assembles a basket of roughly 100 product categories-including both fresh products and packaged goods, chosen to match ISTAT's report on national consumption.
-For each category, they collect prices of one or more "leading brands" products.
-These prices are aggregated into an index using the same weights that ISTAT uses to compute CPI statistics.
-The index is then normalized to assign a score of 100 to the cheapest store in the sample.
-We use the information contained in Altroconsumo's reports to transform these indices into the cost of a weekly shopping trip in euros.
-We discuss the Altroconsumo pricing database in further detail in Appendix A.3.
+Data on store-level prices come from Altroconsumo, an independent consumers' association.
+The data consists of a price index representing the cost of a basket of grocery goods that is available for a sample of stores in more than 50 cities in Central and Northern Italy.
+The stores are chosen to represent all major firms and to cover different store formats.
+Every year, Altroconsumo assembles a basket of roughly 100 product categories, including both fresh products and packaged goods, chosen to match ISTAT's report on national consumption.
+For each category, they collect the prices of one or more "leading brands" products.
+These prices are aggregated into an index using the same weights that ISTAT uses to compute CPI statistics.24 We use the information contained in Altroconsumo's reports to transform these indices into the cost of a weekly shopping trip in euros.
+We discuss the Altroconsumo pricing database in further detail in Appendix A.